HomeGuidesRecipesAPI ReferenceChangelog

 Sends are initiated from your virtual accounts using the Submit Payment Request endpoint.
 You can send payments from your primary virtual account or from a custom wallet virtual account.

-Step 1: Get the Channel ID
+Step 1: Get the Channel and Network ID

 Before initiating a send, retrieve the appropriate channelId by calling the Channels endpoint.
 Filter the results for: